 “I’m more handsome than Sylvester Stallone and Erik Estrada combined!
 More gorgeous than Bo Derek!”

 “It wasn’t like it was a secret that Gino Hernandez did drugs,” shares Bruce Prichard.
 “He smoked dope, did cocaine, uppers, and downers… it was the ‘70s and ‘80s, we all did.”

-While Jake Roberts had a lot of respect for Gino’s ability on the mic and as a talent in the ring, he had no qualms about admitting that Gino and himself had problems with drug addiction.
+While Jake Roberts had a lot of respect for Gino’s ability on the mic and as a talent in the ring, he had no qualms about admitting that Gino and himself had drug addiction problems.

-David Manning recalls a time in Las Vegas where Gino was accompanied by some unsavory characters and he believes this was the point of no return for the wrestling star.
+David Manning recalls a time in Las Vegas where some unsavory characters accompanied Gino, and he believes this was the point of no return for the wrestling star.
 “Gino once had a friend with him who owned a plane.
 They had rented the top penthouse suite of a Las Vegas hotel and was just partying for three days.
 From that time, it was just a slow progression.”

 Manning added, “Gino ran with a pretty tough crowd in Houston.
 If you hang around trouble, you’re going to get trouble.
 Getting into wrestling, it’s like getting into the mob.
 You have to watch out who you hang out with.”
 Jake Roberts agrees and said, “I heard that there were people you didn’t mess with and had power in the city of Houston and Dallas.
 These were strong, powerful people within the city that might not have liked certain things getting out.”